That title isn’t click bait. It’s just a fact.

 3. faithfulness for self-sufficiency.

 I thought completing a work for God through ungodly means would be fine with Him.
 I thought the ends would justify the means.
-I underestimated the holiness and authority of the God I sought to follow, fearing failure instead of Him.
+I underestimated the holiness and authority of the God I sought to follow.
+I feared failure instead of Him.

 But don’t worry.
 I didn’t get away with it.